tbroadley/github-spellcheck-cli/README.md

   -l, --language <language>                The language of the files.
 The default language is en-US.
 The following
                                            languages are supported: en-AU, en-CA, en-GB, en-US, en-ZA.
   -d, --dictionary <file>                  A file to use as a personal dictionary.
+  --generate-dictionary                    Write a personal dictionary that contains all found misspellings to
+                                           dictionary.txt.
   -q, --quiet                              Do not output anything for files that contain no spelling mistakes.
   -h, --help                               Print this help screen.
 ```